 Most parents think that their child's behavior is what's causing them to react.
 They say, "If my child would just do as I say, then I wouldn't have to react!"

 Here's a shocker: Your reaction is already in full bloom by the time your child misbehaves.
 Your child's misbehavior is just the place where your reaction gets dumped.

 The reason I know this is because of how a reaction begins.
-Reactions begin when our flight or flight response is triggered.
-You know the trigger in the brain that told us to run so we wouldn’t be eaten by a Saber Tooth Tiger.
+Reactions begin when our fight or flight response is triggered.
+You know the trigger in the brain that told us to run so we wouldn't be eaten by a Saber Tooth Tiger.
 That was a very valuable function of the brain when we were cavemen and cave women, but it complicates things in 2011.